dlaliberte/bikeshed-intro/index.md

 - [Strategies for incremental development](#strategies-for-incremental-development) of your specification

-## Installing and Running Bikeshed
+## Installing Bikeshed, Running and Publishing

 The [Bikeshed Documentation: Installation](https://tabatkins.github.io/bikeshed/#installing) provides details on  several different ways for how to install and run Bikeshed.
 We recommend you install it on a local machine so you can run it multiple times as you make changes to the specification.